 - follow human subjects guidelines.
 Read A Note on Human Subjects for instructions.

 Failure to satisfy these requirements will result in ineligibility for future awards.

 When should I apply?

-If you are interested in SURG for Spring 2019, the deadline is Wednesday, October 24, 2018.
-Appointments to meet with the Director or Assistant Directors of the URO to review proposals should be made no later than Tuesday, October 23, 2018.
+If you are interested in SURG for Summer or Fall 2019, the deadline is Friday, March 22, 2019.
+Appointments to meet with the Director or Assistant Directors of the URO to review proposals should be made no later than Trursday, March 21, 2019.

 There are two types of Proposals.
 Type I is designed for students who are in the Arts and Creative Humanities and covers research-based “making” proposals.
 All other students should submit Type II proposals and follow the guidelines for SURG Type II.

-If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach, Director of the URO; or Richelle Bernazzoli, Assistant Director of the URO.
+If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach, Director of the URO; or Brittany Allison or Richelle Bernazzoli, Assistant Directors of the URO.